In this tutorial, we will create a new task in Asana, each time a Task is created in Shortlist.

 Next, select Choose Trigger Event.
 Since we are creating a new Task in Asana only when Task is created, we need to select "New Task"

 Now, you should be prompted to Sign-In to your Shortlist account when you select the blue Continue button.

 If you are using version 1.05, you will need to enter your Shortlist URL.
-Follow the patter in the description, <customer>.shortlist.co where customer is your account name.
+Follow the pattern in the description, <customer>.shortlist.co where the customer is your account name.